 St. Louis, MO

-Home ► Blog ► Hospitals’ Plan to Combat Big Pharma’s Generic Drugs Problem: If You Can’t be ‘Em, Join ‘Em
+Home ► Blog ► Hospitals Combat Pharma’s Generic Drugs: If You Can’t be ‘Em, Join ‘Em

 Big Pharma’s monopoly over the generic drugs industry has for years been cause for concern for U.S. hospital systems, which frequently deal with drug scarcity and manipulation of drug prices brought on by the pharmaceutical industry.
 Now, some hospitals are flirting with a new idea to combat the clout that pharmaceutical manufacturers and distributors hold over the rest of the healthcare industry – they want to get into the drug business themselves.